 Don’t forget to clean the gaskets and coils around the refrigerator.
 Built up dust in the refrigerator’s coils will impede airflow and will force the fridge to work harder and will cost more money.

 Washer: Always set the clothes washer to warm or cold water setting.
-Using warm water instead of hot can reduce the energy needed to heat the water and can save money.
+Using warm water instead of hot can reduce the household energy needed to heat the water and can save money.

 Dishwasher: Run the dishwasher only with a full load.
 This will get the most cleaning power for every dollar that we spend on water and energy.